hasindu2008/slow5lib/README.md

 *sequential_read.c* demonstrates how to read a slow5/blow5 file, sequentially from start to end.
 *random_read.c* demonstrates how to fetch a given read ID from a slow5/blow5 file.
-*get_hdr_attribute.c* demonstrates how to fetch a header data attribute from a slow5/blow5 file.
+*header_attribute.c* demonstrates how to fetch a header data attribute from a slow5/blow5 file.
-*get_aux_field.c* demonstrates how to fetch a auxiliary field from aslow5/blow5 file.
+*auxiliary_field.c* demonstrates how to fetch a auxiliary field from aslow5/blow5 file.

+*random_read_pthreads.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using *pthreads*.
+*random_read_openmp.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using openMP.

 You can invoke `examples/build.sh` to compile the example programmes.
 Have a look at the script to see the commands used for compiling and linking.